-You need to find the best solution for you so you can get into the zone, and in this guide, we'll give you the full breakdown of pre-workout vs energy drinks.
+You need to find the best solution for you so you can get into the zone, and in this guide, we'll give you the full breakdown of pre-workout vs energy drink.

-- Can You Mix Energy Drinks & Pre-Workout (Guide For Redbull & Monster)
+- Can You Mix Energy Drinks & Pre-Workout?

 - Common Pre-Workout & Energy Drink Questions

-For example, C4 pre-workout energy drink has 135mg of caffeine, and Red Line energy drink has over 300mg of caffeine (which is about the same as 4 espressos!).
+For example, the C4 pre-workout energy drink has 200mg of caffeine, and the Bang energy drink has 300mg of caffeine (which is about the same as 4 espressos!).

 Energy drinks are designed to get caffeine into your system quickly, which will give you a quick burst of energy and remove any tiredness from your mind.